nodejs/node/doc/api/process.md

 _**Warning**_: Synchronous writes block the event loop until the write has completed.
-This can be near instantaneous in the case of output to a file, but under high system load, pipes that are not being read at the receiving end, or with slow terminals or file systems, its possible for the event loop to be blocked often enough and long enough to have severe negative performance impacts.
+This can be near instantaneous in the case of output to a file, but under high system load, pipes that are not being read at the receiving end, or with slow terminals or file systems, it's possible for the event loop to be blocked often enough and long enough to have severe negative performance impacts.
 This may not be a problem when writing to an interactive terminal session, but consider this particularly careful when doing production logging to